opalmer/iplist/README.md

 # iplist
-Small web application which parses and returns ip lists.
+For personal use.
+Small web application which parses and returns ip lists which can be used by pfsense for aliases.